Join us to comment on new releases, make recommendations, receive our monthly newsletter and be eligible for exclusive offers

 'A magnificent achievement' Nikolai Tolstoy, The Times

-Per Petterson was born in Oslo in 1952 and worked for several years as an unskilled labourer, a bookseller, a writer and a translator until he made his literary debut in 1987 with the short story collection ...
+Per Petterson was born in Oslo in 1952 and worked for several years as an unskilled labourer and a bookseller.
+He made his literary breakthrough in 2003 with the prizewinning novel Out Stealing Horses ...